 A Rising Jazz Legend Riffs on New Orleans' Culture, Music and Food

-Thereare hundreds, perhaps thousands, of talented musicians in New Orleans, but few have stood out in the last decade as notably as Irvin Mayfield.
-The 33-year-old native is one of the most accomplished jazz trumpet players in the world with a Grammy and a Billboard Album of the Year to his credit.
+There are hundreds, perhaps thousands, of talented musicians in New Orleans, but few have stood out in the last decade as notably as Irvin Mayfield.
+The 37-year-old native is one of the most accomplished jazz trumpet players in the world with a Grammy and a Billboard Album of the Year to his credit.

 But fame and worldwide travel haven't changed his perspective on his hometown one bit.
-He still plays at his namesake venue, Irvin Mayfield's Playhouse, every Wednesday he's in town, and speaks so highly of the city and its culture that he was named by the U.S. Government the Cultural Ambassador of New Orleans.
-His voice sparksup whenever a question gives him the chance to sing New Orleans' praises.
+He speaks so highly of the city and its culture that he was named by the U.S. Government the Cultural Ambassador of New Orleans.
+His voice sparks up whenever a question gives him the chance to sing New Orleans' praises.

 How New Orleans Got Its Music

 You have to recognize, it's a port city.
 Most of the valuable treasures, culturally, come from port cities.
 It's the entry and exit point for all things.
 It's not the music, the food, the architecture; it's the people- the French, the Spanish, the Haitians, the Germans, the Italians.
 We have a cornucopia, I like to call it an embarrassment, of [cultural] riches.

 All of the musicians and artists of Louisiana are ambassadors.
 At the end of the day, their art speaks volumes and tells people why this is a great place.